-Outside of these automatic systems, the effects that the classification of a linked relationship among non-performing loans may have on the individual co-holders and on any other joint relationships with third parties attributable to them must in any case be assessed.
+Except for the foregoing cases of automatic classification, it will nonetheless be necessary to assess the effects that classification of a jointly held account as non-performing may have on the individual joint account holders and on any other relationships jointly held with third parties attributable to them.

-3.3 Exposures Subject to Impaired Concessions - Forbearance measures on non-performing loans
+3.3 Non-performing exposures with forbearance measures - Forbearance policies on non-performing loans

-Individual cash exposures and revocable and irrevocable commitments to disburse funds that are, as the case may be, bad loans, unlikely-to-pay or among the non-performing past due exposures and that are that are subject to forbearance measures are referred to as "exposures subject to impaired concessions".
+Individual on-balance sheet exposures and revocable and irrevocable commitments to disburse funds that, according to the circumstances, come under the bad loans, unlikely-to-pay exposures or non-performing past due exposures categories, and that are subject to forbearance measures are referred to as "Non-performing exposures with forbearance measures".